xxxfrankla/p4/README.md

 **Like with vmalloc, please update malloc to maintain two separate data structures when adding THP support: a pool strictly comprising of huge page data, and another for base page data.**

 #### Adding a system call to control THP
 Add a new system call, setthp(int).
 It will take an integer value as input; when this value is 0, THP is disabled, else it is enabled.
+THP should be disabled on boot.

 You will also want to add a system call to read the current value of the THP variable to help make policy decisions in user space, i.e. in umalloc.